mdai/model-deploy/README.md

 ### File Structure

 The file structure below needs to be followed.
-MD.ai related files need to be placed in a folder named `.mdai` and the pretrained model along with its associated files need to be placed in a foler named `model`.
-These folders need to be stored in an overall root folder that should be named `model` as well.
+Create a root folder named `model`.
+Inside this folder, store your pretrained model file.
+Along with this, create a sub folder named `.mdai` and all the MD.ai interface related build files need to be placed inside this folder.

 ```sh
 model/